Nortriptyline and St. John's Wort: Can You Take Them Together?

 Why is this important?

-The serotonergic effect is less severe with tricyclics than with SSRIs but still relevant.
-Symptoms of serotonin syndrome include tremor, sweating, agitation, fever, increased reflexes, and confusion.
-While reported cases with St. John's wort plus TCAs are rarer than with SSRIs, the mechanism is plausible and the combination is consistently flagged as a major interaction.
+The serotonergic effect is a third consideration.
+Symptoms of serotonin syndrome include tremor, sweating, agitation, fever, overactive reflexes, and confusion.
+Reported cases with St. John's wort plus tricyclics are far less common than with SSRIs, so this part of the interaction is best described as additive and theoretical rather than a frequent event.
+Even so, drug-safety databases consistently flag the overall combination as a major interaction.

 What should you do?